yast/y2r/spec/y2r_spec.md

     end
   end
 end
-YCP::DefaultClient.new.main
+Yast::DefaultClient.new.main
 ```

 ### Type Conversions

-Y2R translates YCP type conversions as calls of the `YCP::Convert.convert`
+Y2R translates YCP type conversions as calls of the `Yast::Convert.convert`
-method or shortcut `YCP::Convert.to_<type>` if given shortcut exists.
+method or shortcut `Yast::Convert.to_<type>` if given shortcut exists.

 #### YCP (fragment)